 Most of us are deficient in Magnesium even when NOT pregnant or nursing.
 This can help with constipation and promote fetal growth/birth weight.
 Also great for restless legs and cramping.
 Mag is also a natural stool softener, which will be helpful for those first few postpartum poops.

 Vitamin C is essential for supporting your immune system, may help reduce the risk of pregnancy complications such as pre-eclampsia, intrauterine growth restriction and maternal anemia.
 Additionally, increased vitamin C can help strengthen your amniotic sac, reducing chances of premature rupture of membranes.
+Camu Camu is very high in Vitamin C and is food-based rather than Ascorbic Acid which is usually GMO’d and Corn-based.

 Supplements for Baby

+This probiotic is safe for babes from day one!
+It will help establish/strengthen (or re-establish if you or your baby had antibiotics during birth) gut flora.
+It also includes vitamin D!
 Vitamin D is vital for growing babes as it helps build strong healthy bones and teeth.
 Vitamin D is easily gained in the summer and spring days when sun is abundant.
 This is a great addition for winter months or if your babe doesn’t get much sun.

 Gripe water can help with upset tummy and gas issues.
-I personally suggest belly massage, chiro, and other natural methods first.
+I personally suggest belly massage, chiropractor, and other natural methods first.
 But this gripe water has offered much success to many frustrated little ones.

 This blog is an educational and informational resource for anyone interested in my stories and creations.
 It is not a substitute for working with a doctor or other medical professional.
 I cannot guarantee the outcome of my recommendations and statements.
 I make no guarantees about the information and recommendations provided herein.
 By continuing to use/read/participate in this website/ blog/email series you acknowledge that I cannot guarantee any particular results, as such outcomes are based on subjective factors that are not within my control.
 Therefore, following any information or recommendations provided on this website/blog/email series are at your own risk.
 If you need medical advice, you should hire a physician or other professional.
 Please speak with your medical professional before using essential oils.